dondi3go/supersynk/README.md

 Punk synchronisation for cyberspace : the server

+Interested by a client for this server ?
+Go check [SUperklub](https://github.com/dondi3go/Superklub)

 ## Why supersynk ?

 *supersynk* was originaly created to synchronize VR users sharing a common VR